 |Administrators: ||Aron Quiter, Euan Cameron, AWinters, M. Morley, Adam Stackhouse, Salamanizer suchoski, Justin Johnsen, Kristine Hoffman (sitewide)|

 |Submitted By: ||Tom Helvie on Jan 24, 2007|

 Bear Crag is the best summer, "steep" crag on the eastside.
-The rock quality isn't the best, but it is fun to climb on.
-Usually the bad rock is limited to the first few meters of the climb.
+On some of the climbs the first few feet are not the best rock quality but after you get past that rock quality is excellent.
 The climbing is mostly steep jughauling on blocky, volcanic rock.
 The climbs are well protected with bolts.
 Logistically this cliff is somewhat of a nightmare.
-It is located inside the Reds Meadow area of the Ansel Adams Wilderness.
+It is located in the Reds Meadow area.
 What this means is that you must get up early (gate closes at 7am) to drive in or you will have to take the shuttle.
 There is also a $7 per day use fee.
-If you get up early enough and make it to the parking area, you're then faced with a confusing hike on faint trails.
-If you actually make it to the crag, you'll probably be rewarded with solitude.
+It will take you approximately 45 minutes to get to the crag but you'll probably be rewarded with solitude.
 Be sure you take a pruner so you can help keep the trail clear of the thorn bushes.
 Depending on where you climb at Bear Crag, the climbs go in the sun between 1 and 2 pm.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bear Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bear Crag:

 Featured Route For Bear Crag

 Props to the route developers here.
 Fun crag!